Forest Bathing: Getting Your Vitamin Tree

 - Improve mental health by shifting mood and alleviating depression

 Thankfully, being in New England we are surrounded by the abundance Mother Nature has to offer.
-Go for a stroll in the woods, sit quietly and see what comes alive around you.
+Go for a stroll in the forests all around us, sit quietly and see what comes alive around you.
 And if you’re interested in a more formal experience, visit Kripalu.org and find a trained Mindful Outdoor Guide in your region.

 ¹Furuyashiki, A., Tabuchi, K., Norikoshi, K., Kobayashi, T., & Oriyama, S. (2019).
 A comparative study of the physiological and psychological effects of forest bathing (Shinrin-yoku) on working age people with and without depressive tendencies.
 Environmental health and preventive medicine, 24(1), 46. https://doi.org/10.1186/s12199-019-0800-1.